jamesattard/django-drf-react-docker/README.md

 3. Do I need to rebuild the Docker image everytime I update the code?

-   No. You only need to restart the docker container as follows:
+   Since the application source code is mounted as a data volume, you do not need to rebuild the whole image.
+You only need to restart the docker container as follows:
    ```sh
    docker restart deploy_web_1
    ```